emmajanedrews/base-template/_posts/2017-02-28-whats-going-on-in-the-mississippi-gulf-coast-market.md

 On average, our market has six months worth of inventory, which technically puts us in a buyer's market.
 We've had a drastic decline in the last year going from 12 months to six months of inventory, however, and we're definitely trending toward a seller's market across the coast.

-**Different areas and neighborhoods are in seller's market, though.** For example, Ocean Springs has four months of inventory and Biloxi has five, putting them in seller's markets.
+**Different areas and neighborhoods are in seller's markets, though.** For example, Ocean Springs has four months of inventory and Biloxi has five, putting them in seller's markets.
 The city of Gulfport had 10 months of inventory a year ago and is now down to six.
 Long Beach is experiencing the same thing.

 As you can see, we're trending toward a seller's market.
 <br>